You will learn

-When you try to pack too many elements, colors, or details into a single form, you distract from your form’s main goal and make life harder for your customers.
-Keep it simple and make it as easy as possible for your customers to understand and fill out your forms.
+When you pack too much into a single form, you distract from your form’s main goal and make it harder for a site visitor to say “yes.”
+Keep it simple so it’s as easy as possible for your visitors to understand and fill out your form.

 - Design for the total experience

-It’s often easy to get lost trying to find the perfect color or layout.
-Successful signup forms are about more than just the form.
-When designing your next form, think about your customer’s experience before, during, and after they encounter your form.
+It’s easy to get lost trying to find the perfect color or layout.
+Successful signup forms are about more than just a first impression.
+When designing your next form, consider your subscribers’ experiences before, during, and after they encounter your form.

 - Collect the right data